 Reindeer are the largest wild, land mammals in Iceland and like most mammals in Iceland, they are not native to the island.
 You will find that they are very beautiful insight and surprisingly agile and poised considering their size.

 The Reindeer were first imported into Iceland between 1771-1787 from Norway.
 To begin with they were places in the Westman islands, south-west Iceland, North-east and East Iceland.
 But they have only been able to thrive in East Iceland and now that is the only place in Iceland where you can see them.

-The best time to see the Reindeer is in winter time.
-That is because this is the time when the herds head down to lowland in search for food.
+The best time to see the Reindeer is in the winter time.
+That is because this is the time when the herds head down to lowland in search of food.
 In summer they tend to stay far in the highlands, away from human contact.
-This is when the calf’s are young and dependent on the mother and therefore need a secluded environment.
+This is when the calves are young and dependent on the mother and therefore need a secluded environment.
 This is also the time when food is sufficient, even in the highlands.
-For this reason it is harder to find reindeer in summer.
+For this reason, it is harder to find reindeer in summer.

-For those interested in wildlife East Iceland is a great places.
-Beside the reindeer the Arctic Fox can also be found here as well as many species of birds.
+For those interested in wildlife East Iceland is a great place.
+Besides the reindeer, the Arctic Fox can also be found here, as well as many species of birds.

 To guarantee the accuracy of the information the web of the East Iceland Nature Research Center was used for reference.